 When ever I test run and adjust a new engine, I prefer to set it up on a sturdy test stand/table instead of on the model airplane.
-Here is my Zenoah GT-80, 80cc twin-cylinder gasoline engine which I removed from my Fokker Triplane to test run it.
-The firewall is equipped with Soft Engine mounts available from Nick Ziroli Plans.
-Fuel tank (and smoke oil tank) are installed and the throttle linkage and choke linkage are also already worked out.
+Here is my Zenoah GT-80, 80cc twin-cylinder gasoline engine for my Fokker Triplane that I am test running.
+Fuel tank (and smoke oil tank) are installed and the throttle linkage and choke linkage are also worked out.
 But to adjust the carburetor and select the correct propeller, this is how I do it.

 The engine has a starter spring attached to the aft end of the crankshaft so the GT-80 is very easy to start without using a big electric starter.